Nur-Alam39/extract-text-from-bd-nid/README.md

-# Extract text from NID Image
+# Extract text from BD NID Image

 Exact information as text from Bangladesh National Identity Card (NID) using python.